-Council's role Inform Consult Involve Collaborate Empower We will provide the community with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
-We will obtain public feedback on analysis, alternatives and/ or decisions.
-We will work with you throughout the process to ensure that your concerns and aspirations are consistently understood and considered.
-We will work together with you in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
+COUNCIL'S ROLE INFORM CONSULT INVOLVE COLLABORATE EMPOWER We will provide the community with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
+We will obtain public feedback on analysis, alternatives and/ or decisions. throughout the process to ensure that your concerns and aspirations are consistently We will work together with you in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
 We will help work towards the level of capacity to help the community lead and decide on a matter.
-Community's role Listen Contribute Participate Partner Lead Example of our engagement levels E.g. Projects by the State Government that affect the local community.
+LISTEN CONTRIBUTE PARTICIPATE PARTNER LEAD COMMUNITY'S ROLE Example of our engagement levels E.g. Projects by the State Government that affect the local community.
 E.g. Participating in an online engagement activity on Council's Have Your Say website.
 E.g. Providing input to develop options for an infrastructure project for Cumberland.
 E.g. When developing a long term vision and strategic plan.
 E.g. Building capacity skills of small business employees through skills-based training or community members joining the advisory committees which directly influence change.